 What Is the Transportation Security Administration (TSA) Exam?

-The Transportation Security Administration Written Exam, often referred to as the TSA Exam, is the test applicants are required to take during their application process TSA inspector, manager, or Transportation Security Officer.
+The Transportation Security Administration Written Exam, often referred to as the TSA Exam, is the test applicants are required to take during their application process as TSA inspector, manager, or Transportation Security Officer.
 The TSA test evaluates your competency with object recognition, screener awareness, and English language.

 What Topics Are on the TSA Computer-Based Test (CBT)?